viniciusguigo/viniciusguigo.github.io/_pages/research.md

 # Vision-based Detection of Unmanned Air Systems for Counter-UAS
 ![LWIR+RGB Drone Detection](../images/drone_detection.png)

-Combines data from RGB and long-wave infrared (LWIR) cameras to detect drones through previously difficult environments such as when they are crossing the horizon/treeline, during sunrise with cameras pointed to the sun,
+This research was winner of the 2020 SPIE Automatic Target Recognition Best Student Paper Award.
+It combines data from RGB and long-wave infrared (LWIR) cameras to detect drones through previously difficult environments such as when they are crossing the horizon/treeline, during sunrise with cameras pointed to the sun,

 - **Combining Visible and Infrared Spectrum Imagery using Machine Learning for Small Unmanned Aerial System Detection**
   - [Project page](https://sites.google.com/view/tamudrone-spie2020/)